AI API Pricing for WaxFrame

 Per-token input and output rates, context windows, rate limits, and free-tier caps for every AI provider WaxFrame supports.
 Pick a Builder by cost and capability instead of guessing.

 Last updated 2026-06-03.
-Provider pricing changes a few times a year — always verify at the linked billing page before committing to a heavy session.
+Provider pricing changes a few times a year — use the Check rates link in each provider's row below to verify the current rate before committing to a heavy session.

 📖 How to read this page